akazukin5151/kpxhs/README.md

 ```

 - See [Theming.md](Theming.md) for rationale and details on "Haskell expression"
+- To be clear, while it has to be a valid Haskell expression, it is indeed not a valid Haskell file/module.
+It is not supposed to be compiled, but interpreted at launch.
 - Why not use Dhall or Aeson?
 Aeson doubled the size of the binary while Dhall tripled (!) it

 ## Theming